Gordon Wilson Flats: Vacancy, sale and demolition

-Sale to Victoria University
+Sale to Victoria University, removal of heritage listing, and demolition

 In February 2014, Radio New Zealand reported that Housing New Zealand was in negotiations to sell the flats to Victoria University of Wellington.
 Neither party to the negotiations would comment.
 Wellington MP Grant Robertson said he was worried social housing was being driven out of the central city.

 In September 2014, it was announced that Victoria University of Wellington would purchase the building.
 The university bought the building because of its proximity to its Kelburn campus, and the potential for it to provide a link between the Terrace and Wai-te-ata Road.
 The Vice-Chancellor of Victoria University, Grant Guilford, said that the university was in the process of making a decision about whether to demolish the building in consultation with the community.
 He commented that:

 If the consensus of the community was that the building shouldn't be there, it would certainly suit our views.

 It was subsequently revealed that the purchase price was over $6 million.

 In July 2015, Urban Perspectives Limited, on behalf of Victoria University, lodged an application with Wellington City Council to rezone the area from "Inner Residential Area" to "Institutional Precinct", remove the Flats from the City District Plan’s heritage list, and amend the Institutional Precinct provisions of the District Plan.

 Evidence presented to the Wellington City Council panel by an architectural historian noted the architectural significance of the flats: